visr/LasIO.jl/README.md

 See `test/runtests.jl` for other usages.

 ## LAZ support
+We advise to use [LazIO](https://github.com/evetion/LazIO.jl), which works out of the box and is compatible with LasIO.

-The compressed LAZ format is supported, but requires the user to make sure the `laszip` executable can be found in the PATH.
+The compressed LAZ format is supported by LasIO itself, but requires the user to make sure the `laszip` executable can be found in the PATH.
 LAZ files are piped through `laszip` to provide reading and writing capability. `laszip` is not distributed with this package.
 One way to get it is to download `LAStools` from https://rapidlasso.com/.
 The LAStools ZIP file already contains `laszip.exe` for Windows, for Linux or Mac it needs to be compiled first.
 When this is done this should work just like with LAS:

 ```julia
 using FileIO, LasIO
 header, points = load("test.laz")
 ```

-Besides piping through `laszip`, more complete LAZ support is in the works at https://github.com/evetion/LazIO.jl.